Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 This article shows you how to get started with pull request templates.

 >[!NOTE]
->Pull request templates can provide guidance for your pull request creators, but are advisory only.
+>Pull request templates can provide guidance, but are advisory only.
 Use branch policies to enforce best practices such as requiring pull requests for key branches like master, requiring a successful build, and enforcing required reviewers.
 For more information, see [branch policies](branch-policies-overview.md).

 ## What is a pull request template?

 A pull request template is a file containing [markdown](../../project/wiki/markdown-guidance.md) text that is added to your pull request description when the pull request is created.
-VSTS allows you to create the following type of pull request templates:

-- A **default** pull request template that is automatically applied for all new pull requests in the repository, unless overridden by a branch specific pull request template
-- **Branch specific** pull request templates that are automatically applied to pull requests targeting a specific branch
-- **Additional** pull request templates that can be optionally added by the pull request creator

-A pull request template is a markdown file or text file located in a designated folder.
-When the pull request template is applied, the contents of the pull request template are placed in the pull request description.
-If the following snippet was the default pull request template for a repository, it would automatically be set as the description for any pull request into that repository, unless there was a more specific branch pull request template that applied.

 ```markdown
 Thank you for your contribution to the Fabrikam Fiber repo.